 Respect for Others

 Space is a very prized possession in today’s society.
 Many people are more closed off to strangers when they are out in public.
 You must respect the other dogs’ space and the space of the other dog owners.
 Some owners are simply trying to get to where they need to be without having to converse with anyone else.
 It is not that they are trying to be rude, but that they are just in a hurry, and it is wise to respect their space and not allow you or your dog to infringe upon it.

 While out in public, you will encounter all types of dogs.
 Some will be friendly, and some can be aggressive, but you also have the case where a dog is nervous around strangers.
 There are dogs that like their owners and get scared of other people and other dogs.
 Dogs that have been mistreated in the past can often mistrust intruders.
 This mistrust can make the dog cower when others come around, making them much harder for the owner to walk.
 Many owners may have to pick up their frightened dogs in order to keep moving and comfort them.

 There is also the case that the frightened dog may bite your dog or even you if you get too close.
 Dogs who feel trapped can and will lash out at whoever they feel is trapping them.
 It is a natural response that can have some very damaging results.
 Keep your distance when approaching a dog that seems nervous for the safety of yourself, the nervous dog, and your dog.

 When to Keep Your Dog on a Lead

 Walking your dog is a wonderful way to bond with them.
-You and your dog are able to have some time outdoors and enjoy some fresh air.
-There are some areas within every city that leash laws are relaxed in favour of allowing dogs to actively play with their owners.
+You and your dog can spend some time outdoors and enjoy the fresh air.
+In some areas within every city, lead laws are relaxed in favour of allowing dogs to actively play with their owners.
 These are when you need to examine whether or not your dog can handle being off of a leash.
-Some dogs have a great bond with their owner and listen to every command, but some may not be so in tune with their owner’s voice.
+Some dogs have a great bond with their owner and listen to every command, but some may not be so in tune with their ownersr’voices.

 Below are some related articles we think you might be interested in